DigitalTrustProtocol/DtpSolution/README.md

 # DtpSolution
-Server side solution with web server and core libraries.
+Server side solution with web server and core libraries, dependen on IPFS/go.
 Written in .Net Core C# 2.1

 ##Install